astrale-sharp/wasm-minimal-protocol/README.md

 ## You want to write a plugin

-A plugin can be written in Rust, C, Zig, Go or any language than compiles to WebAssembly.
+A plugin can be written in Rust, C, Zig, Go, or any language than compiles to WebAssembly.

 Rust plugins can use this crate to automatically implement the protocol with a macro: